 Have you noticed any changes from last year to this year?

-What will his tentative early schedule look like leading up to the Pepsi North America Cup?
+What does his tentative schedule look like before the NA Cup?